leighsmith/MultiresRhythm/MultiresRhythm/trunk/README.txt

 CL-USER> (pushnew "/path/to/your/dorys.asd" "/path/to/your/multiresrhythm.asd" asdf:*central-registry*)

-Testing:
+Testing with DORYS:

+% unzip DORYS-1.1.zip
+% unzip LHL_BeatInduction-1.0.zip
+% ln -s ~/your_dir/DORYS_0.1/dorys.asd ~/.sbcl/systems/dorys.asd
+% ln -s ~/your_dir/LHL_BeatInduction_1.0/shoe.asd ~/.sbcl/systems/shoe.asd

-Test routines are in test-examples.lisp.
+Test routines are in test-multires-rhythm.lisp.
 You will need to change to the MULTIRES-RHYTHM package in order to test these:

 CL-USER> (in-package :multires-rhythm)